-Climate Neutral Group is also helping PLUS to gain clearer insight into the Scope 1 and 2 of its organisation, and to formulate a reduction strategy to address these.
-PLUS has already taken several major steps in the right direction, including an electric lorry and energy-neutral distribution centres, for example.
-‘We feel that it is important for us to contribute to positive change where we can,’ says Marlijn.
+Climate Neutral Group is also helping PLUS to gain clearer insight into the scope 1 and 2 of its organisation, and to formulate a reduction strategy to address these emissions.
+PLUS has already taken several major steps in the right direction, including introducing electric lorries and energy-neutral distribution centres.

 Offsetting is the final piece of the certification programme and ensures that responsibility is taken for the emissions that cannot currently be reduced further.
 Both Fyffes and PLUS take that responsibility and invest in VCS-certified sustainable energy projects, such as renewable energy and forestry-related projects.